Revelation Prophecy

 Revelation 5:13-14And every creature which is in heaven, and on the earth, and under the earth, and such as are in the sea, and all that are in them, heard I saying, Blessing, and honour, and glory, and power, be unto him that sitteth upon the throne, and unto the Lamb for ever and ever.
 14 And the four beasts said, Amen.
 And the four and twenty elders fell down and worshipped him that liveth for ever and ever.

-This fourfold anthem ultimately finds its fulfilment when the earth is restored to perfect harmony with the rest of the universe.
+So this fourfold anthem ultimately finds its fulfilment when the earth is restored to perfect harmony with the rest of the universe.

 Notice that this is a twofold worship to the Father that sits upon the throne and to the Lamb, Jesus Christ.
 They both receive the same worship and praise.
 Thus this shows the equality that Christ is just as verily God as the Father is.
 They are equally divine.